pettarin/ipapy/README.rst

     cns.is_equivalent(s_ipa.consonants)     # True
     cns.is_equivalent(s_ipa)                # False

-    # print all IPA chars in s_ipa with their names
+    # print representation and name of all IPAChar objects in IPAString
     for c in s_ipa:
         print("%s\t%s" % (str(c), c.name))
     # ə   mid central unrounded vowel